WenjieLab/Lock-in-SIM/README.md

 To facilitate users of commercial SIM systems, we ***additionally provide a Fiji/ImageJ plugin for converting various SIM data sequences***, enabling seamless integration of our algorithm into commercial 2D-SIM data processing workflows.<br/>

-Note that commercial SIM systems not based on standard SIM theory (3 angles×3 phases)—such as Zeiss Lattice-SIM, CrestOptics DeepSIM, and Visitech iSIM—are incompatible with our algorithm.
+Note that commercial SIM systems not based on standard SIM theory (3 angles×3 phases)—such as Zeiss Lattice-SIM, CrestOptics DeepSIM, and Visitech iSIM—are incompatible with our algorithm.<br/>

+Running details of the code can be found in the "User guide.pdf" file.

 <br/>